alan-platform/alan-platform.github.io/pages/tuts/getting-started.md

 )
 ```

 After this, 'migrate' deployments can be repeated iteratively.
-After every successful deployment, you will need to update your migration to match your latest model and application version.
+After every successful deployment, you will need to update your migration to match your latest application model version.

+At some point, it might be useful to have newly generated migration based on your latest application model.
+You can do this by opening the file `migration.alan` in the directory `migrations/from_release` and executing the 'Generate migration' command from your editor.
+Choose `from_release` as migration name, `server/model.lib.link` as target model and "mapping from target conformant dataset" to generate a migration that expects the source and target models to be the same while preserving your application data.

 ## Your own application model